-Another guesthouse in the Nanzhuang area I can strongly recommend is Yanzitao Pottery Coffee B&B 燕子陶 (read reviews / see prices), which I wrote this article about for Travel in Taiwan magazine.
-Run by a retired Hakka couple, the wife is a well-known potter who now offers DIY pottery sessions on site for kids or adults (and they will mail your finished work out to you after they dry and fire it on site), while their daughter Momo makes exceptional slow drip coffee, including Taiwanese roasts and coffees flavored with locally grown turmeric and maqaw, an indigenous flavoring ingredient.
+Run by a retired Hakka couple, the wife is a well-known potter who now offers DIY pottery sessions on site for kids or adults (and they will mail your finished work out to you after they dry and fire it on site).
+Meanwhile, their daughter Momo makes exceptional slow drip coffee, including Taiwanese roasts and coffees flavored with locally grown turmeric and maqaw, an indigenous flavoring ingredient.

 You can also camp beside their swimming pool or tour their gardens, where they grow coffee beans, sweet osmanthus, tung blossoms, and much more.